fieldtrip/website/example/meg_eyelink.md

 ### Why use information from the Eyelink and not use the eyetracker traces from the MEG data?

 The advantage of an ad-hoc analysis of the eyetracker traces that have been collected along with the MEG data, is that the extracted events will be easily synchronized with the timing in the MEG data.
 This is simply because all data traces have the same shared time axis.
 The event timings that are stored in the Eyelink file are relative to the Eyelink recording, and need to be mapped onto the timings in the MEG recording.
 The latter recording might have been started either before or after the Eyelink recording, and moreover will very likely have a different sampling frequency.
 The example below explains how this mapping can be performed.
-The advantage of using the marked events from the Eyelink data, is that you don't need to rely on your own implementation of the artifact marking, which forn instance can be achieved using **[ft_artifact_zvalue](/reference/ft_artifact_zvalue)** on one of the eyetracker signals, in combination with well chosen set of processing parameters.
+The advantage of using the marked events from the Eyelink data, is that you don't need to rely on your own implementation of the artifact marking, which for instance can be achieved using **[ft_artifact_zvalue](/reference/ft_artifact_zvalue)** on one of the eyetracker signals, in combination with well chosen set of processing parameters.
 Instead, you will rely on the heuristics that Eyelink has used to mark events.

 ## Procedure